 An acquaintance with this text is worth having, especially given its prevalence in the Western musical tradition.

 Scopus classis vestibularis est ad Januam latinitatis tirones praeparare, et per hanc in atrium Latinitatis ingrediendum, cujus praeparationis septem sunt veluti gradus: Latina omnia legere posse prompte, sine hesitatione ulla.
 Pronuntiare omnia recte, et articulate, scribere, manu prompta, ediscere linguae latinae radices, addiscere his respondentes voces vernaculas, declinare et conjugare omnia analoga accurate.

-LOEWE, BUTLER AND WALKER
+LOEWE, BUTLER AND WALKER (Audio)

 Latin for Beginners Based around Caesar.